 In the summer of 2013, my husband was let go from his full time job.
 Our lives were turned upside down and we were now faced with the fact that I was a stay at home mom whose hobby provided hardly enough income.
 We were terrified and torn as we had two little girls to provide for.
 We were asked to move from our apartment (we lived on site as my husband was a property manager) in just 14 days.
 After many tears and painful moments, we decided to take the biggest risk of our lives.
 We decided to sell nearly everything we owned on Craigs List, pack up our lives and move back to Wisconsin near the very farm where all my baking was born.
 We didn't have any ideas where or if Jon could find work.
 We just knew that Sugar Wood was our chance to really have the dream business we'd always wanted for ourselves.
 We were going to give it to God and walk through the fear.
 And I'm proud to say, that we now live 3 miles from my Grandparent's farm in Cumberland Wisconsin.
 We took a risk and decided to live off our faith and intuition; I feel God has guided us right where we are supposed to be.

-Sugar Wood has grown and our products were featured in nearly 15 retail locations in 2015.
+Sugar Wood has grown and our products are featured in many retail locations!
 We’ve got big dreams for our business as we continue to be embraced by the incredible community who supports us!
 Moving back home to Cumberland Wisconsin was the best decision we could have ever made.
 A network of loving friends have supported our products from day one.

 Sugar Wood is my heart and soul.